Search Menu

 Parson Russell Terrier puppy standing in the yard.Parson Russell Terrier puppy standing in the yard.What Your Dog’s Tail Is Telling You

 A tail lowered and between the legs could indicate fear, anxiety, or submission.
 A slow wag could mean that a dog is unsure and feeling insecure about a situation.
-A tail held up higher than normal could mean that something has piqued your dog’s interest (like a squirrel running across the yard) and he is alert, while a tail wagging energetically from side to side, especially when accompanied with a play bow or a few licks, can be a friendly greeting.
-However, there’s more to canine body language than just tail movements, and it’s important to pay attention to other factors.
+A tail held up higher than normal could mean that something has piqued your dog’s interest, like a toy or a squirrel running across the yard.
+A tail wagging energetically from side to side, especially when accompanied with a play bow or a few licks, can be a friendly greeting.
+However, there’s more to canine body language than just tail movements.
+It’s important to pay attention to other factors.

-A recent study found that the direction a dog is favoring when wagging his tail may be a mood indicator, as well.
-A dog wagging his tail more on the right side of his body is probably more relaxed, while a dog wagging his tail on the left side of his body could be more alert, stressed, or anxious, according to the study published in Current Biology in 2013.
+One study found that the direction a dog is favoring when wagging their tail may be a mood indicator, as well.
+A dog wagging their tail more on the right side of their body is probably more relaxed.
+On the other hand, a dog wagging their tail on the left side of their body could be more alert, stressed, or anxious, according to the study published in Current Biology.

 While many of these cues seem fairly simple, recognizing them will help you communicate better with your dog and will help you read the moods of other dogs, as well.